nikerajbanshi/magic-maker-studio/README.md

 ## Project Context

-This repository represents the **Week 2 technical milestone** of a 6-week bootcamp and hackathon.
+This repository represents the **Week 2** of a 6-week bootcamp and hackathon.

 **Primary focus this week:**
 - Git & GitHub project management